plus3it/lx-ebs-backups/README.md

 # LxEBSbackups
-Collection of scripts to facilitate creation of and recovery from EBS volume snapshots for Linux
+This project contains a collection of scripts designed to facilitate the creation of and recovery from EBS volume snapshots for Linux-based EC2 instances